Wahine disaster 1968

 This public library website has a section especially for Kids which includes lots of information about New Zealand disasters, as well as websites for you to explore further.

-- Then choose Homework from the menu on the left.
+- Then choose Homework from the menu on the right.

-- Scroll down to the end of the Subject guides section and look for the heading New Zealand disasters.
+- Look down to the end of the Subject guides section and look for the heading New Zealand disasters.

 Tips: The information on this website is written by librarians from Christchurch City Libraries so the information should be well researched and reliable.